Skip to main content

-Before joing the CRMEP I was employed as a post-doctoral research officer at the London School of Economics in the department of Finance from 2013 to 2017.
-My previous education includes a PhD in Economics and MSc in both Sociology and Economics.
+Before joing the CRMEP I was employed as a post-doctoral researcher at the London School of Economics.
+My previous education includes a PhD in Economics from the Erasmus University Rotterdam.